Frontpage / Adjusted daily allowance / Adjusted income

 Adjustment usually takes into account all income considered as earned income in terms of taxation.
 Income is usually adjusted on the basis of the payment period.
-In the application, report your hours for the days on which the work was performed.
+As a general rule, it does not matter when you performed the part-time work, as your income is taken into consideration based on the payment date.
+However, when you apply, you should report your hours for the days on which the work was performed.
 The unemployment fund will decide whether the income is adjusted income and which period it will affect.

 Exceptions to the payment period based adjustment are possible, for example in situations where you are laid off with shortened weekly working hours and have other adjusted income from part-time work or business activity, for example.